-PREFACE 06 GHLIGHTS OF 2013 A LOOK BACK AT THE YEAR THAT WAS AART ARCHITECTS 12 PRESENTATION OF OUR PRACTICE L RESPONSIBILITY 16 GUNITED NATIONS GLOBAL COMPACT INESS INTERVIEW 20 E FUTURE NORDIC WELFARE SOCIETY R&D DEPARTMENT 24 TURNING IDEAS INTO INNOVATION THE TEAM 30 THE PEOPLE BEHIND OUR PRACTICE OJECT INTERVIEW THE CULTURE YARD ENTATION OF OUR LATEST PROJECTS 34 •
+06 PREFACE 08 HIGHLIGHTS OF 2014 A LOOK BACK AT THE YEAR THAT WAS 12 AART ARCHITECTS PRESENTATION OF OUR PRACTICE 16 CORPORATE SOCIAL RESPONSIBILITY SUPPORTING UNITED NATIONS GLOBAL COMPACT 20 BUSINESS INTERVIEW FORMING THE FUTURE NORDIC WELFARE SOCIETY 24 R&D DEPARTMENT TURNING IDEAS INTO INNOVATION 30 OUR TEAM THE PEOPLE BEHIND OUR PRACTICE 32 PROJECT INTERVIEW THE CULTURE YARD 35 SELECTED PROJECTS PRESENTATION OF OUR LATEST PROJECTS

-Over the last years, it has been widely recognised that the Nordic welfare society faces great challenges.
+Over the last years, it has been widely recognised that the Nordic welfare states face great challenges.
 It is not a big bang, which will change society from one day to the next.
 Instead, it is a slow but surely change that takes place because of demographic and socioeconomic changes.

-There is wide agreement that it requires fundamental rethinking if the Nordic welfare society wants to meet the challenges ahead.
+There is wide agreement that it requires fundamental rethinking if the Nordic welfare states want to meet the challenges ahead.
 Governments, institutions, businesses and civil society must collaborate in order to open to new perspectives and provide actual solutions to the future challenges.

 At AART architects, we recognise this responsibility to act and think innovatively.
-We are thus committed to our role as decision-makers for the built environment, which in the 1950s formed the foundation for the Nordic welfare society and in the years to come will play a crucial part in its further development.

-In our desire to communicate our social commitment, we joined the United Nations Global Compact in 2008.
-The Global Compact is the largest corporate social responsibility initiative in the world.
-As a member, we are committed to aligning our strategies with ten universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
+In our desire to take responsibility and promote sustainable development, we have joined the United Nations Global Compact, which is the largest voluntary corporate social responsibility initiative in the world.

+As a member, we are committed to aligning our strategies and operations with ten universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
+In this way, we contribute to enhancing quality of life and the health of the environment (in the Nordic countries and on a global scale) by promoting the principles within our sphere of influence.
-In this book, we express our continuing commitment to supporting advances in the building industry in ways that benefit the Nordic welfare society and societies around the world.
-The purpose of this book is thus to give our clients and business partners an insight into our practice and socially innovative design approach.

-Anders Tyrrestrup Co-founding partner

-Torben Skovbjerg Larsen Co-founding partner
+CEO / Torben Skovbjerg Larsen